Zozo62442/fact-up-science/README.md

 ## Disclaimer

-*Fact-Up* is a non-commercial, educational platform designed to share science facts and knowledge freely with the community.
+*Fact-Up Science Blog* is a non-commercial, educational platform designed to share science facts and knowledge freely with the community.
 All resources—such as text, images, and icons—used in this project have been either:

 - Created by the developer,
 - Licensed for free educational use, or